Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Porting-Notes "Previous section in reading order")]   [[\>](#Using "Next section in reading order")]       [[\<\<](#Building-on-Unix "Beginning of this chapter or previous chapter")]   [[Up](#Building-on-Unix "Up section")]   [[\>\>](#Using "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------ ------------------------------------------------ --- ----------------------------------------------------------------------------- ---------------------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.11 Contributing to NetCDF Source Code Development {.section}
+3.11 Contributing to NetCDF Source Code Development
 ---------------------------------------------------

 Most users will not be interested in working directly with the netCDF